USRSE/usrse25/pages/attend/know-go.md

     -   Take notes for follow-up discussions.
     -   Focus on quality connections rather than quantity.
     -   Use social media and slack (`#usrse25`) to engage with attendees or find presenters you'd like to engage with
-    -   Sign up to present a Rapid Access Microtalk (RAM) [website link???]
+    -   Sign up to present a Rapid Access Microtalk (RAM) [before](https://forms.gle/mnNSJtaZ2KC9BBPu9) or during the conference
-    -   Join the US-RSE Group Fair in Bromley/Claypoole during lunch on Tuesday October 7th to learn about US-RSE [working groups](https://us-rse.org/working-groups/) and affinity groups.
+    -   Join the US-RSE Group Fair during lunch on Tuesday October 7th to learn about US-RSE [working groups](https://us-rse.org/working-groups/) and affinity groups.
 Most groups have a corresponding slack channel starting with `#wg` or `#ag` (such as `#wg-testing` or `#ag-aiml`).
 -   **Social events and receptions**
     -   Join the welcome reception, poster reception, and social night at Moshulu to connect with fellow attendees.
     -   Proactively introduce yourself to individuals or small groups.
     -   Sample conversation starters:
         -   “Hi, I’m [Name], working on [topic].
-What brought you to #usrse25?”
+What brought you to the conference?”
         -   “I really enjoyed your talk on [topic].
 Can you tell me more about [specific detail]?”
-        -   “Have you attended USRSE before?
+        -   “Have you attended a US-RSE conference or event before?
 Any sessions you’d recommend?”
     -   Use the `#usrse25` slack channel to gather attendees to get meals or coffee together.
 -   **Poster Sessions & Coffee Breaks**
     -   Ask presenters about their work.